 Wearable technologies such as fitness bands track locations, health data, and even the types of products you reach for or look at in retail stores, assuming they too are connected to the IoT.
 The amount of data capable of being tracked through wearable technology alone is difficult to estimate, but Boston Consulting Group has estimated the value of personal data collected by wearable technology will reach the $1 trillion mark by 2020.

-Should there been a shift in focus?
+Should there be a shift in focus?

 Staying Ahead of the Curve